 There’s much to like about Packwood Lake.
 The trail melts out earlier than many trails in the South Cascades and it is one suitable for hikers of all ages and abilities.
 Add fishing and wildflowers to round out a sweet family treat.
 There’s plenty of room to find a lonesome niche along the lakeshore, even on a sunny weekend.

-On the day we visited the trail in mid-June, the snow had gone and clumps of sweetly-scented bear-grass were coming into bloom.
+On the day we visited the trail in mid-June, the snow had gone, and clumps of sweetly-scented bear grass were coming into bloom.
 Several small moss-bordered streams were easily stepped over; none presented a challenge.
-In the forest vanilla leaf was getting started and amidst sprinkles of yellow stream violets, we saw a few aging trilliums (these white flowers turn pink as they age and near the end of their cycle darken to purple).
-We also saw where trees had fallen across the trail and already been cleared; in an earlier report this spring there were 34 blow-downs!
+In the forest, the vanilla leaf was getting started, and amidst sprinkles of yellow stream violets, we saw a few aging trilliums (these white flowers turn pink as they age and, near the end of their cycle, darken to purple).
+We also saw where trees had fallen across the trail and already been cleared; in an earlier report this spring, there were 34 blow-downs!

-Pack bug juice, snacks and cold drinks.
+Pack bug juice, snacks, and cold drinks.
 There are no amenities at the lake though there used to be a resort and grocery store – out-of-date hiking guidebooks don’t reflect such changes.
-A couple years ago we met a young couple fleeing the lake sooner than they’d anticipated – they were being eaten alive by mosquitoes.
-They’d planned to camp after buying bug juice and a cold drink at the grocery only to discover the grocery long-gone.
+A couple of years ago, we met a young couple fleeing the lake sooner than they’d anticipated – they were being eaten alive by mosquitoes.
+They’d planned to camp after buying bug juice and a cold drink at the grocery, only to discover the grocery was long gone.
 There have been no concessions or facilities since the 1980s.

 Fishing rules and regulations are posted at the trailhead for those who fish or who use fishing as an excuse to sit for a while and watch the light change on the lake as the hours tick by.
 There are also good views of Agnes Island and Johnson Peak at the far end of the lake.